MicrosoftDocs/cpp-docs/docs/standard-library/cpp-standard-library-overview.md

 ---
 description: "Learn more about: C++ Standard Library (STL) Overview"
-title: "C++ Standard Library Overview (STL)" ms.date: "08/17/2022"
+title: "C++ Standard Library Overview (STL)" ms.date: "08/18/2022"
 helpviewer_keywords: ["headers, C++ library", "C++ Standard Library", "libraries, Standard C++", "C++ Standard Library, headers", "STL", "Standard template library, headers"]
 ---
 # C++ Standard Library (STL) overview

 All C++ library entities are declared or defined in one or more standard headers.
 This implementation includes two other headers, `<hash_map>` and `<hash_set>`, that aren't required by the C++ Standard.
 For a complete list of headers that this implementation supports, see [Header files reference](../standard-library/cpp-standard-library-header-files.md).

-The C++ standard defines the hosted implementation of the standard library which specifies the required library headers.
-It also defines the freestanding implementation of the standard library, which requires only a subset of those headers:
+The C++ standard defines two kinds of conforming libraries:
+- A *hosted implementation*, which supports all of the required standard library headers described by the C++ ISO standard.
+- A *freestanding implementation*, which requires only a subset of the standard libary  headers:

 [`<atomic>`](../standard-library/atomic.md) (declaring at least `atomic_signed_lock_free` and `atomic_unsigned_lock_free`)\
 [`<bit>`](../standard-library/bit.md)\